Abhay9797/Greyscale-Image-Colourizer/README.md

-# MI-Project
+# Greyscale-Image-Colorizer
-This project is for grayscale image colrization.
+This project is for grayscale image colorization.
 It gives plausible color to any grayscale image passed through the model.

-We use a feed-forward CNN to achieve this